To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Prehospital Life Support (PHTLS)

-Some of these courses are offered through our Center.
-Many more are offered through local community colleges and programs.
+Some of these courses are offered through the Center for Prehospital Care and many more are offered through local community colleges and programs.

-For more information on textbooks and other items such as equipment, licensing fees, and uniforms please see the Costs: What to Expect in the Program and Your Personal Expenses section of our web site.
+For more information on textbooks and other items such as equipment, licensing fees, and uniforms please see the Costs section of our web site.